 Volunteer Naturalists go through a training program that prepares them to assist with field trips and other educational opportunities at the Refuge.
 If you enjoy sharing your love of nature with others, from toddlers to residents of Assisted Living Facilities, this may be the place for you.

 Members of Tualatin River Photo Society, a program of the Friends, meet monthly to share and learn more about nature photography.
-They also plan and sponsor a Photo Contest and Focus on Nature Photography Event each fall.
+They also plan and sponsor various photo contests.
+Stop by the Wildlife Center to view some of the entries for contests.

 The Friends Board of Directors is elected by the members of our organization to guide the activities of the Friends.
 Board Members attend monthly Board Meetings and act as liaisons to other committees and activities of the Friends.